 SEVIS Regulations Regarding F-1 Students

-- Full Time Status (D/S): A student who drops below 12 credits without prior approval from the International Student Services Official will be out of status and will be reported to the SEVIS accordingly.
+- Full Time Status (D/S): A student who drops below 12 credits each semester without prior approval from the International Student Services Official will be out of status and will be reported to the SEVIS accordingly.

 - Dropping Out: If you withdrawal from courses, you must depart US immediately.